Heat Can Kill

 Today’s heat index has hit triple digits.
 We remind people to try to stay indoors during the heat of the day – 3:24 until 7 p.m.

 An air conditioned building will help guard against heat-related health problems.
 If the home is not air conditioned, first responders and health officials suggest people go to malls, libraries and other public areas.
-The County web site offers a rundown on cooling centers throughout the area.
+The County web site offers a rundown on throughout the area.

 Check on the elderly and disabled to see that they are cool and hydrated.
 Ask them if they need water or other provisions for three days if needed.